Is there a link between poor sleep and chronic pain?

 - “Banking” sleep.
 If you expect to undergo surgery in the near future, try to get extra sleep before you go in for the procedure.
 This added “bank” of sleep can help speed up recovery, sometimes significantly.

 - Trying different kinds of therapeutic pillows and mattresses.
 Some people with chronic pain sleep best in a reclining chair.
 Others prefer a wedge pillow for sleeping upright.
-Still others will put a pillow between or beneath their knees or raise the head of their bed a few inches to find added comfort.
+Still others will put a pillow between or beneath their knees, use a special side sleeper pillow, or raise the head of their bed a few inches to find added comfort.

 - Keeping your room cool and use multiple layers of light bedding that you can replace and remove at will.
 A too-warm room can make sleeping uncomfortable because it can alter the body’s thermal regulation.
 Feeling too hot or too cold may make pain unbearable.